raghavender7/Prevent-Data-Exfiltration-in-Azure-SQL-Managed-Instance/SQLMIAuditforBackuprestore.md

 ```

-After sometime, you will get an email or text message with all the information.
+## After sometime, you will get an email or text message with  the information as an Alert.
 ![image](https://user-images.githubusercontent.com/22504173/75595388-2440bb80-5a5a-11ea-9dfb-c72f065d0dc0.png)